HL7/fhir-shorthand/input/pagecontent/reference.md

 If this statement appears in an instance of an Observation, then the values of `code.coding[0].system` and `code.coding[0].code` will be set to https://loinc.org and 69548-6, respectively, in that Observation.

-If the identical statement appears in a profile on Observation, it signals that the StructureDefinition is configured such that the code element of a conformant instance MUST have a Coding with the system http://loinc.org and the code 69548-6.
-(In fact, the StructureDefinition does not even *have* a code element to populate.)
+If the identical statement appears in a profile on Observation, it signals that the StructureDefinition is configured such that the `code` element of a conformant instance MUST have a Coding with the system http://loinc.org and the code 69548-6.
+(In fact, the StructureDefinition does not even *have* its own `code` element to populate.)

 > **Note**: In the profiling context, typically only the system and code are important conformance criteria for a Coding or CodeableConcept property.
 If a display text is included, it will be part of the conformance criteria.